Light tube

-Light tubes (also known as light pipes or tubular skylights) are structures that transmit or distribute natural or artificial light for the purpose of illumination and are examples of optical waveguides.
+Light tubes (also known as solar pipes, tubular skylights or sun tunnels) are structures that transmit or distribute natural or artificial light for the purpose of illumination and are examples of optical waveguides.

 In their application to daylighting, they are also often called tubular daylighting devices, sun pipes, sun scopes, or daylight pipes.
 They can be divided into two broad categories: hollow structures that contain the light with reflective surfaces; and transparent solids that contain the light by total internal reflection.
 Principles of nonimaging optics govern the flow of light through them.

 Types

 IR light tubes

 Manufacturing custom designed infrared light pipes, hollow waveguides and homogenizers is non-trivial.
 This is because these are tubes lined with a highly polished infrared reflective coating of gold, which can be applied thick enough to permit these tubes to be used in highly corrosive atmospheres.
 Carbon black can be applied to certain parts of light pipes to absorb IR light (see photonics).
 This is done to limit IR light to only certain areas of the pipe.

 While most light pipes are produced with a round cross-section, light pipes are not limited to this geometry.
 Square and hexagonal cross-sections are used in special applications.
 Hexagonal pipes tend to produce the most homogenized type of IR Light.
 The pipes do not need to be straight.
 Bends in the pipe have little effect on efficiency.